ept/blog/src/yc-value.md

 * Between them, the YC partners have seen it all.
 They've seen big exits and small exits, profitable companies and train-wrecks, fast growth and slow growth, dream teams and founder disputes, and all manner of great ideas and screw-ups.
 Startups are unpredictable; you never know what surprises lie around the next corner.
-With the team of YC partners behind us, I feel a lot more confident about facing that uncertainty, because I know that whatever happens, if we're unsure what to do, we can turn to PG et al. and get their advice.
-And because they have seen it all, I know that our situation won't faze them; chances are, they have seen the situation before, and their pattern-matching will enable them to make good predictions.
+When we talk to YC, no matter whether we have good news or bad news, chances are that they've seen the situation before, and their pattern-matching will enable them to make good predictions.

 * The YC team know everybody who's worth knowing in the startup scene, and everyone respects them.
   This makes them ideally placed for introducing you to the kind of people you want to meet.
-  Demo day is one aspect of this, a maximum-efficiency batch process for introducing startups and investors to each other, but in fact YC also make individual introductions all the time.
+  Demo day is one aspect of this, a maximum-efficiency batch process for introducing startups and investors to each other, but YC also make individual introductions all the time.

 * If there is a [change in the startup ecosystem](http://www.paulgraham.com/future.html), YC are amongst the first to see it --- because they have insight into a uniquely high proportion of